Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 ## 4.6 Defining constants and types with alias types
 A commonly known best practice is to give constant values, that are repeatedly used in our program, a name like ACONSTANT.
 So when its value changes, we only have to do it in one place.
 In Mojo, such constants are defined with the `alias` keyword.
 This is a compile-time constant: all instances of the alias are replaced by its value at compile-time.

-You can also define a synonym or shorthand for a type with alias:
+You can also define a synonym or shorthand for a type with alias.
+It can also be used to do a calclation or build a data structure.
+All alias values are written in a section of the executable file.

 ### 4.6.1 Using alias
 See `alias.mojo`: